Deep composition of tensor-trains using squared inverse Rosenblatt transports: Background

-Using the FTT previously discussed, now we review the TT-based construction of the inverse Rosenblatt transport \cite{dafs-tt-bayes-2019}.
-Suppose one has the (approximate) FTT decomposition $\tilde{\pi}(\bx)$ of the unnormalised target density $\pi(\bx)$ in the form of
+Using the functional TT previously discussed, now we review the TT-based construction of the inverse Rosenblatt transport \cite{dafs-tt-bayes-2019}.
+Suppose one has the (approximate) TT decomposition $\tilde{\pi}(\bx)$ of the unnormalised target density $\pi(\bx)$ in the form of

-where $\mathcal{F}_{k}(\bx_k) : \mathcal{X}_k \mapsto \R^{r_{k-1} \times r_k}$ is the $k$-th TT core.
+where $\mF_{k}(\bx_k) : \mathcal{X}_k \mapsto \R^{r_{k-1} \times r_k}$ is the $k$-th TT core.
 Then, we can approximate the target PDF by

 \begin{proposition} For $k < d$, the $k$-th marginal PDF is given by